When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Bettors can expect to see a lot of Chiefs games posting over/under lines in the high 50s, with games against the Colts (Andrew Luck), Packers (Aaron Rodgers), Chargers (Philip Rivers) and Patriots (Tom Brady) possibly creeping into the low 60s.
 With Mahomes under center, it’s Super Bowl or bust for the Chiefs in 2019.

-For local gamblers, that optimism also extends to the state’s chances of passing some form of sports betting legislation in 2019.
+For local gamblers, that optimism also extends to the state’s chances of passing some form of sports betting legislation soon.

 To keep an eye on that story as it unfolds, go to our up-to-date guide to legal sports betting in Kansas.